FanThreeSixty/mockerena/docs/deploy.rst

 Deploy to AWS
 -------------

+First you'll need to install the AWS CLI and configure.
+For more information on these steps, please visit `Amazon's documentation <https://docs.aws.amazon.com/transcribe/latest/dg/setup-asc-awscli.html>`_ for further details.
-First you'll need to install the serverless cli:
+Once the CLI is installed you'll need to install the serverless cli:

 .. code-block:: bash